scottlz0310/Qt-Theme-Manager/INSTALL.md

-# ThemeManager Installation Guide
+# Qt-Theme-Manager Installation Guide

-## What's New in v0.2.0
+## What's New in v0.2.3

 After installation, you can now use these GUI tools directly: